brianbarnett316/azuredatafactory/documentation/Copy from Profisee REST API to JSON.md

 					  2. Select principal: Click on **None selected**.
 Search for the name of your Data Factory.
 Click on it then click on **Select**.
 					  3. Click on **Add**
 					  4. Click on **Save** on the Access policies screen.
-				4. Enter the Secret name you are going to use (e.g. profisee-rest-api-key).
+				4. Enter the Secret name you are going to use (e.g. profisee-rest-gateway-api-key).
-				5. Navigate to your key vault to add the API Key as a secret
+				5. Navigate to your key vault to add the API Key as a secret.
 				   1. Click on **Secrets** in the left nav panel.
 				   2. Click on **Generate/Import**.
 				   3. Leave **Upload options** set to **Manual**.
-				   4. Give your secret a name (e.g. profisee-rest-api-key).
+				   4. Give your secret a name (e.g. profisee-rest-gateway-api-key).
 				   5. Enter the API Key value in the Value field.
 				   6. Click **Create**.
+				6. You may need to refresh your Data Factory in the browser to pick up the new Key Vault settings.
-				6. See [Store credential in Azure Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault) for more information on the necessary steps.
+				7. See [Store credential in Azure Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault) for more information on the necessary steps.
+			3. Should you need to use different API Keys with differing permissions to records in Profisee, you will need to create a REST linked service for each API Key you need to use.
+And if storing the API Key in Key Vault, create a secret for each API Key.
+You could also use one REST linked service.
+You would need to instead add the API Key header in each Copy Activity's Source or Sink.
+However, you would not be able to store the value in Key Vault.

         <img src="./media/copyfrom_restapi_to_json_5.png" style="width:3.54601in;height:3.93413in" />